OverviewGeographical classification: Western Alps > Pennine Alps > Mischabel Group >Alphubel

 3. Mischabeljoch-Biwak (3851 m)

-- Route to the bivouac is the route to Mischabeljoch.
+The route to the bivouac is the same route to Mischabeljoch.
 A full day from Täsch, 4 hours from Längflue.
 Lots of crevasses.
 Usually used as a connection between the Allalin group and the Mischabel group.

 - serviced almost all year round.